golang/website/_content/doc/tutorial/workspaces.md

    )
    ```

-   The module now includes both the `example.com/hello` module and the `golang.org/x/example/hello` module,
+   The workspace now includes both the `example.com/hello` module and the `golang.org/x/example/hello` module,
    which provides the `golang.org/x/example/hello/reverse` package.

    This will allow us to use the new code we will write in our copy of the `reverse` package